i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 <div style="height:5px; width:100%; background-color:#D4F3FD; display:block;">&nbsp;</div>
 #### Callovian
 The current working definition is the first occurrence of the ammonite genus _Kepplerites_ (_Kosmoceratidae_) which marks the base of _Macrocephalites herveyi_ Zone in sub-Boreal province of Great Britain to southwest Germany.

 The Callovian working group(http://jurassic.ru/callovian.htm) who are completing research to define the base of the Callovian Stage is convened by Dr. Eckhard Mönnig, Naturkunde-Museum Coburg, Park 6, D-96450 Coburg, Germany, e.moennig[AT]naturkunde-museum-coburg.de.
 Recent publication relevant to the Callovian are posted on the [Callovian working group](http://jurassic.ru/callovian.htm) website.
+The working group is currently being re-shaped, if you are interested in being a member please contact Eckhard Mönnig or Angela Coe.

 The most recent report of progress of the Callovian working group is published in _Volumina Jurassic_: [Mönnig (2014)](https://vjs.pgi.gov.pl/article/view/26602).